wagtail/wagtail/docs/getting_started/tutorial.md

 If you're using version control (such as git), `mysite` will be the directory for your project.
 The `env` directory inside of it should be excluded from any version control.
 ```

+For further help on how to set up your virtual enviroment, read the instructions on MDN's [Setting up a Django development environment](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment) page.

 ### Install Wagtail